 I’ll make a long story very short at this point.
 I had been raised in a fairly non-religious home where there wasn’t much ever said about God.
 Oh, I had been in church buildings a few times when I was a child, but had never really known anything about God, or if there really was a God; I had never seen a Bible up close or ever opened one, for example.
 Again, no clue about anything religious.
 I had simply led a very self-centered, self-absorbed God-less life.
 I was a “practical atheist” or a “modern pagan.”
 That’s just the way it was . . .
 I don’t want to fault my family that I had next to none religious upbringing; we were simply what I choose to call a “modern pagan” family—a fairly decent middle-class family with very little religion as part of our lives.

-Many “mysterious” and uncanny happenings—”God moments”—occurred during about a six-month period leading up to my conversion-event.
+Many “mysterious” and uncanny happenings—”God moments”—occurred during about a six-month period leading up to my second birth event.
 As a result of those previous God moments, one day while standing in the shower of the barracks where I lived, I shouted out into thin air: “God, damn you, if you really are real, then make yourself real to me!”
 (Forgive the language, but those were my exact words.)
 Dear reader, that was my “conversion” experience; that was the nanosecond in time in which I was born again as a new creation in Jesus.
 At that precise moment in time, the Living Lord Jesus came to take up permanent residence inside me in his unbodied “form” of Holy Spirit, His “unbodied other Self,” and He has been living inside me ever since that moment!
 But, as usual with me at the time it happened, again I had no clue about what to do next or about what the future held for me.